If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 • Both treat depression, and both are considered first-line, meaning a reasonable first medication to try.

-• Both have been available as inexpensive generics for years.
+• Both have been available as inexpensive generics for years, and the brand and generic versions contain the same active medication.

-• Both carry the antidepressant boxed warning about a possible increase in suicidal thoughts in people under 25, especially early in treatment.
+• Both carry the antidepressant boxed warning about a possible increase in suicidal thoughts in people under 25, especially early in treatment or after a dose change.

 How they differ